autoplot/documentation/javadoc/org/das2/qstream/AsciiTransferType.md

-# org.das2.qstream.AsciiTransferTypeTransfer type that represents data as formatted ASCII strings.
-See
+# org.das2.qstream.AsciiTransferType

- also AsciiTimeTransferType, which represents UT times.
+Transfer type that represents data as formatted ASCII strings.
+See also AsciiTimeTransferType, which represents UT times.

-AsciiTransferType( int sizeBytes, boolean scientificNotation )
+# AsciiTransferType( int sizeBytes, boolean scientificNotation )

 ***